joeavanzato/LogBoost/README.md

-log2geo.exe -logdir somelogs -ipcol "IPADDRESS" : Look for all CSVs in directory 'somelogs' and subsequently enrich based on column-named 'IPADDRESS' log2geo.exe -logdir logs -convert : log2geo will also hunt for .log/.txt files that can be converted to CSV (IIS, W3C) log2geo.exe -logdir C:\logging -maxgoperfile 30 -batchsize 1000 -convert -concurrentfiles 100 : Identify all .csv, .txt and .log files in C:\logging and process 100 files concurrently reading 1000 lines at a time split between 30 goroutines per file.
+log2geo.exe -logdir somelogs -ipcol "IPADDRESS" : Look for all CSVs in directory 'somelogs' and subsequently enrich based on column-named 'IPADDRESS' log2geo.exe -logdir logs -convert : log2geo will also hunt for .log/.txt files that can be converted to CSV (IIS, W3C) log2geo.exe -logdir C:\logging -maxgoperfile 30 -batchsize 1000 -convert -concurrentfiles 100 : Identify all .csv, .txt and .log files in C:\logging and process 100 files concurrently reading 1000 lines at a time split between 30 goroutines per file. log2geo.exe -logdir logs -updateti -useti -batchsize 1000 -maxgoperfile 40 -concurrentfiles 5000 -regex  -combine : Update and use threat intelligence to process CSVs from "logs" dir using the specified concurrency settings, combining final outputs and using regex to find the appropriate IP address to enrich on a line-by-line basis.
 ```

 ### Threat Intelligence Notes